-2 Unit Course This is the basic structure of all courses
+2 Unit Course This is the basic structure of all courses.
+2 unit courses typically equate to 120 hrs of study or 9 lessons per cycle.

-Extension Course

-Extension study is available in a number of subjects.
+Extension Course Extension study is available in a number of subjects.
 Extension courses are 1 unit courses which build on the content of the 2 unit course.
-Extension courses require students to work beyond the standard of the 2 unit course and are available in English and Mathematics.
+Extension courses require students to work beyond the standard of the 2 unit course and are available in English and

+Mathematics.